 Online Safety Update

-We suggest that you check your child’s devices and delete this app if they have it.
+We suggest that you check your child’s devices and delete apps that are inappropriate.
 If you have any further questions, please do not hesitate to contact myself or Mrs Rising via the office and we will be happy to help.

 Thank you for your continued support.

-Digital Parenting is a magazine full of helpful guides and tips.All our Ks2 children have been given one each to take home, if you would like to find out more please click the link.
+Digital Parenting is a magazine full of helpful guides and tips.If you would like to find out more please click the link.